Jeremiah Attaochu

-High school career
+Early life

 Attaochu moved with his family to the United States at the age of eight in 2001, where he attended Archbishop Carroll High School in Washington, D.C.
 He had intended to continue playing soccer but instead decided to try football for Archbishop Carroll as recommended by the school's freshman football coach.
 He had 118 tackles and 14 sacks as a senior, while recording four touchdowns by blocking kicks or returning fumbles.
 He played three seasons of varsity football as a linebacker and defensive end, and served two years as team captain.

 Considered a three-star recruit by Rivals.com, he accepted a scholarship from Georgia Tech over offers from Illinois, Kansas State and Syracuse.